We offer a whole bunch of ways for you to accept credit cards to secure bookings!

 - Admins can pay the remaining appointment balance by:

-- Clicking on the particular client's appointment from your appointment calendar , followed by the “Make a Payment” link.
+- Clicking on the particular client's appointment from your appointment calendar, scrolling down to the Payment section, then clicking the “Make a Payment” link.
 From there, you’ll be able to manually charge the client’s appointment balance by charging their card on file or adding a new card to charge.

 Check out this short video to see how clients and admins can pay the appointment remainder here: ⚓